reactive-python/reactpy/docs/src/learn/get-started.md

 Functions starting with `use` are called _Hooks_. `use_state` is a built-in Hook provided by React.
 You can find other built-in Hooks in the [API reference.](../reference/use-state.md) You can also write your own Hooks by combining the existing ones.

 Hooks are more restrictive than other functions.
 You can only call Hooks _at the top_ of your components (or other Hooks).
-If you want to use `useState` in a condition or a loop, extract a new component and put it there.
+If you want to use `use_state` in a condition or a loop, extract a new component and put it there.

 ## Sharing data between components